HPSoftware/alm-vayu-docs/README.md

 See Global Search Overview [Movie](https://www.youtube.com/watch?v=CyRUYm1iNv0&feature=youtu.be).

 ### Cluster Installation
+Note: High-availability clusters are currently not supported in Global Search.

 1. Install global-search using installer, but do not configure a valid ALM server (so the ALM fetcher will not start indexing).
 2. Open `services.msc` and stop `HP Global Search` and `HP Global Search ES` services.